-The Tobacco Products Regulations 2004 bans the display of fruit and confectionary flavoured cigarettes at the point of sale.
+The Tobacco and E-Cigarette Products Regulations 2019 bans the display of fruit and confectionery flavoured cigarettes at the point of sale.
 This includes price boards and price tickets.

-Fruit and confectionary cigarettes are defined as cigarettes that possesses, or the smoke of which possesses, a distinctive fruity, sweet or confectionary-like character; and that is advertised in a way that might encourage young people to smoke, but does not include a cigarette the flavouring of which is primarily of a menthol character.
+Fruit and confectionery cigarettes are defined as cigarettes that possesses, or the smoke of which possesses, a distinctive fruity, sweet or confectionery-like character; and that is advertised in a way that might encourage young people to smoke, but does not include a cigarette the flavouring of which is primarily of a menthol character.

-Under the Tobacco Products Regulations 2004, South Australia prohibits the sale of cigarette packets that hold any less than 20 cigarettes or which are designed to be, or are readily able to be, divided into portions that contain less than 20 cigarettes each.
+Under the Tobacco and E-Cigarette Products Regulations 2019, South Australia prohibits the sale of cigarette packets that hold any less than 20 cigarettes or which are designed to be, or are readily able to be, divided into portions that contain less than 20 cigarettes each.

 All activities intended to publicise or promote the purchase or use of tobacco products are banned.
 Items such as tobacco branded posters or signs, bunting, light boxes, clocks, counter mats and other advertising and promotional material must not be displayed.

-It is illegal to sell goods that are designed to resemble tobacco products, such as toy cigarettes and confectionary, as these are seen as promoting smoking to children.
+It is illegal to sell goods that are designed to resemble tobacco products, such as toy cigarettes and confectionery, as these are seen as promoting smoking to children.